Cantera/cantera-website/pages/install/install.rst

 - Fedora / Enterprise Linux users can install ``python3-cantera`` using :ref:`dnf <sec-install-fedora-rhel>`.

+- OpenSUSE users can install packages using :ref:`zypper <sec-install-opensuse>`.

 - Gentoo users can install using :ref:`emerge <sec-install-gentoo>`.

 - FreeBSD users can install using :ref:`pkg <sec-install-freebsd>`.